LMMS/assets/Samples/README.md

 2. Capitalizing the first letter of each word in the filenames.

-3. If the samples are tuned and have defined [pitches](https://en.wikipedia.org/wiki/Pitch_(music)), put their pitches at the end of their filenames preceded by a hyphen like this: `Acoustic Guitar - A4`.
+3. If the samples are tuned and have defined pitches, put their pitches at the end of their filenames preceded by a hyphen like this: `Acoustic Guitar - A4`.

-4. If the samples are loops and have defined [tempos](https://en.wikipedia.org/wiki/Tempo), put their tempos at the end of their filenames preceded by a hyphen like this: `Drum Loop - 120 bpm`.
+4. If the samples are loops and have defined tempos, put their tempos at the end of their filenames preceded by a hyphen like this: `Drum Loop - 120 bpm`.

 Note: If the samples have defined pitches and tempos, put their pitches before their tempos like this: `Acoustic Guitar Melody - A4 120 bpm`.